kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 The all important difference is that the latter fallacy would have been committed via the CLI, in the Figwheel-reload mindset.
 The lapse lies in staying within the Figwheel-reload tradition, to avoid starting the REPL-prompt before "earmarking code as special".

 When being immediately enabled via the CLI to earmark code, naive users will make a mess and blame Clojure the language for that.
-And the Clojure community will rightly blame the SciKloj boffins for befouling Clojure by giving naive users the possibility to make a mess in Clojure.
+And there will be, I think, many Clojurians who rightly blame the SciKloj boffins for befouling Clojure by giving naive users the possibility to make a mess in Clojure.

 In order to activate the "rich-comment comprehension", a user must be able to open the REPL prompt, thereby acknowledging to leave the file-based Figwheel-reload tradition and enter the namespace-based REPL tradition.
 He demonstrates that he is not a naive user anymore.
 He knows and shows - by typing at the REPL prompt - that the equation "disk=memory" does not hold anymore and is willing to take full responsibility.
 When making a mess, which he undoubtedly will, he cannot blame Clojure the language but has to admit that he has been using the REPL in a wrong way.
 And that not only is perfectly ok amongst Clojurians, but indeed messing with the REPL is the way to actually become a Clojurian.

 ## Afterword
 This concludes my essay à clef.
-In writing this essay, I took some literary license.
-For example, I captured the name "double-comma", which in reality is not the same as printline debugging, since the real version only prints the evaluation results of top-level forms.
-But all in all, the features described are technically there already.
-With one exception: the vast field of handling error messages is still open.
+While the vast field of handling error messages is still open, the other SciKloj features described are technically there already.
+I took some literary license with the name "double-comma", which in reality is not the same as printline debugging, the real version only evaluates top-level forms.

-SciKloj is a fiction that can be seen as one aspect of the whole multifaceted SciCloj project.
-This aspect is the beginner experience for Python users, which cannot cover any heavy real-world data exploration.
-But if only 10% of Python users try it out for a few hours and of those another 10% eventually switch to a fully fledged IDE like VSCode/Calva, this setup already fulfills its purpose: being a condition for the possibility to become visible.
-In that sense, the figwheel-reload approach is meant to be shown whenever some example permits it to do so.
+All in all, SciKloj is a fiction that can be seen as a partly concrete aspect of the whole multifaceted SciCloj project.